 - Phytosanitary condition of soil

 - Soil biota

 - Nitrogen fixation

 The importance of organic matter

-Soil organic matter accumulates reserves of carbon, nitrogen, potassium, phosphorus, microelements, promotes creation of optimal soil regimes and structure, prevents erosion processes, weakens the effect of toxic substances.
-Organic matter regulates the flow of nutrients, preventing unproductive losses from leaching, the formation of gaseous products and hard-soluble mineral compounds, increases the effectiveness of mineral fertilizers.
+Organic matter of soil accumulates reserves of carbon, nitrogen, potassium, phosphorus, microelements, contributes to creation of optimal soil regimes and structure, prevents erosion processes, weakens the effect of toxic substances.
+Organic matter regulates the consumption of nutrition elements, preventing unproductive losses from leaching, formation of gaseous products and hard-soluble mineral compounds, increases the effectiveness of mineral fertilizers.

 It is the only source of energy for vital activity of soil microflora and biota, participates in self-regulation of decomposition, contributing to the inactivation by clay minerals of enzymes released by microorganisms.
 Soils with a high content of humus are biologically more active: they have a greater number of microorganisms, a greater diversity of their species composition, more intense formation of carbon dioxide CO2, increased enzymatic activity.

-Organic matter participates in soil formation due to its ability to bind with mineral part of soil.
-Organomineral compounds formed in this process constitute soil absorption complex which is the most important property of any soil.
+Organic matter of soil participates in soil formation due to its ability to bind with mineral part of soil.
+Organo-mineral compounds formed in this process represent soil absorption complex, the most important property of any soil.
 Forms of organic-mineral compounds can be complexes with metal cations, hydroxides, anions, silicates etc. Soil mineral-organic complex compounds are an example of such forms.